aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 #### Step 1: Check if the CLI client Is running on your system

-A `diem%` command line prompt indicates that your Diem CLI client is running.
+A `aptos%` command line prompt indicates that your Aptos CLI client is running.
 To see the help information for the `account` command enter “account” as shown below:

 ```
-diem% account
+aptos% account
 usage: account <arg>

 Use the following args for this command: